Museum of Libya

 The Museum of Libya is a museum located in Tripoli, Libya.
 It was originally built as the Royal Palace, completed in 1939.
 It was later used by King Idris during his reign.
-It then became known as the "People's Palace" after the fall of Ghaddafi.
+It then became known as the "People's Palace" after the fall of Muammar Gaddafi.

 In modern times, it is a multimedia museum focused on "Edutainment".
 Most projection screens are walls of fog being generated from above from tap water, allowing visitors to walk straight through them.